 Recurring income + Microsoft = Cloud Solution Provider program.
-Microsoft’s program to support you in delivering solutions to your customers, which you can invoice on a recurring basis.
-Microsoft is really pushing on CSP on their road to deliver usage based service solutions.
+Microsoft’s program supports you in delivering solutions to your customers, which you can invoice on a recurring basis.
+Microsoft is really pushing on CSP on its road to deliver usage-based service solutions.
 Having experienced the push of CSP in The Netherlands, what will the coming Worldwide Partner Conference next week have in store regarding CSP?

 Moreover, what will CSP bring you besides a healthy margin and easy ordering of Cloud Solutions?
 You need to arrange certain things of course:

-As a company that offers contract management and billing services we are very curious what the road ahead concerning the last bullet point will be.
-How will Microsoft facilitate the exports and data you need to produce a real usage based invoice?
+As a company that offers contract management and billing services, we are very curious about what the road ahead concerning the last bullet point will be.
+How will Microsoft facilitate the exports and data you need to produce a real usage-based invoice?

-We have seen the steps Microsoft took in this area at first hand.
+We have seen the steps Microsoft took in this area firsthand.
 We are slowly progressing to a world where CSP billing is indeed plug & play.
 However, we are certainly not there yet.
-One of the focus points at WPC 2106 is to learn more from and to interact with the CSP team on the billing output they are producing for you.
+One of the focus points at WPC 2106 is to learn more from and interact with the CSP team on the billing output they are producing for you.

 Go API or go CSV?
 No, Go CSP!